forestgrape/coronavirus/6_social/controlling.md

-# Thoughts on Monitor and Controlling Sars-CoV-2
+# Thoughts on Controlling Sars-CoV-2
 This section extends and   [Public Advices and Suggestions](./index.md#public-advice) section.

 * [Strategy](#strategy)